basuke/sasage-web/README.md

 # Technologies used in this project

 yarn
-node (15 or later for M1 Mac)
-firebase
-firebase storage
+node (18)

 # How to run development environment?

+> yarn
 > yarn dev

 # How to deploy?

-Pushing to origin/main invokes deployment to the Firebase. (via GitHub Action)
+Pushing to origin/main invokes deployment to Cloudflare Pages. (via GitHub Action)

 # How to update images?